Boria138/Theom/README.md

 ## Contributheoming

 Do you want to contribute to theom? great!
-You can ready our [CONTRIBUTING.md](https://github.com/AxOS-project/Theom/blob/main/CONTRIBUTING.md) to get started!
+You can read our [CONTRIBUTING.md](https://github.com/AxOS-project/Theom/blob/main/CONTRIBUTING.md) to get started!

 > [!NOTE]
 > Any kind of contribution (code and non-code) is deeply appreciated.